-RAID 10 vs RAID 50: The RAID level you use will increase or decrease the effectiveness of each of these two primary benefits -- protection and performance.
+RAID 10 vs RAID 50: The RAID level you use will increase or decrease the effectiveness each these two primary benefits -- protection and performance.
 The decision on RAID 10 vs RAID 50 will be driven by your requirements for:

 - How you wish to protect your data, and;

 - Consideration the cost in disks required to deliver the RAID level protection in question.